voicebase/voicebase-docs/docs/index.rst

 `VoiceBase <https://www.voicebase.com>`_ provides an API for speech recognition and analytics for developers looking to get the most from their audio and video data.
 The `Developer Portal <https://apis.voicebase.com/developer-portal>`_ provides a variety of resources for working with the VoiceBase REST API, and example components you can use to jump-start your integration.

-If you are getting started, we recommend the `Hello, World Developer Guide <how-to-guides/hello-world.html>`_ as a practical primer, and the `API Overview <overview/api_overview.html>`_ as a high-level introduction.
+If you are getting started, we recommend the `Hello World Developer guide <how-to-guides/hello-world.html>`_  as a practical primer, and the `API Overview <overview/api_overview.html>`_ as a high-level introduction.

 More information and guidance can be found in the: